Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - Memory Monitoring
 	 - Generate the syslog alert with proceess memory stats when its usages crosses the threshold limit.
 	 - Memory threshold shall be predefined as 80%, 90%, 95%
+ - Disk Monitoring
+	 - Generate the syslog alert with root partition stats when its usages crosses the threshold limit.
+	 - Disk threshold shall be predefined as 70%, 80%, 95%

 ### 1.1.2 Configuration and Management Requirements
 Which UI's will be provided for the feature?